Student Journals & Publishing

 The Hemlock Papers

-The Hemlock from the University of Idaho is in search of original philosophical papers authored by current undergraduates.
-Selected papers will appear in the journal’s second volume.
-The Hemlock’s call for papers is on topics philosophical in nature that deeply engage with principles, ideas, and concepts from the core of this field.
+The Hemlock is a student-run undergraduate journal at the University of Idaho. is in search of original philosophical papers authored by current undergraduates.
 They aim to publish essays that can be read and understood by a general educated audience.
 Papers must be philosophical in nature and self standing.
 All submissions will be peer-reviewed in anonymity.
 Acceptance for publication will be based on the following criteria: creativity, originality, pertinence, quality, and depth.
 The Hemlock would appreciate that only one paper be submitted per applicant.

 Sapere Aude ("Dare to know") is the undergraduate philosophy journal at the College of Wooster.
-Visit their website for more information about the journal, past issues, and upcoming calls for papers.
+Visit the Sapere Aude website for more information about the journal, past issues, and upcoming calls for papers.

 Undergraduate Philosophy Journals